spruce-bruce/aaronbruce.com/src/content/post/qodana/index.md

 So far I quite like Qodana.
 I like the way it installs and integrates into a project, even though I wound up having a lot of trouble.
 I'm pretty willing to give them a pass on that considering it's so new, and the price really can't be beat.

-I want to follow up on Qodana in another post and get into the details of the code quality checks it has available and how useful I find them.
+Next steps for me and Qodana will be to trial it with one of our teams.
+I want to see if they find the checks useful, and I want to see if they can really chip away at the baseline problems.
+I'll follow up with a new post when I know the answers!